Robin Boyd (architect): Architectural career

 Boyd was equally prolific and influential as a writer, commentator, educator and public speaker, vehemently supporting modernism in his The Australian Ugliness (1960) with a condemnation of visual pollution and vulgar 'featurism'.
 His work was documented and promoted by photographers Mark Strizic and Wolfgang Sievers, then the most prominent in their field.
 For many years from 1947 he was director of The Age Small Homes Service and influenced many people with his popular weekly articles on the subject.
-He was also lecturer in architecture at the University of Melbourne, and in 1956-57 he took up a teaching position at the Massachusetts Institute of Technology in Boston offered by Walter Gropius, a friend of Boyd's and a Director at MIT.
+He was also lecturer in architecture at the University of Melbourne, and in 1956-57 he took up a teaching position at the Massachusetts Institute of Technology in Boston offered by Walter Gropius, a friend of Boyd's and a director at MIT.

-In 1958 Boyd wrote the liner notes for satirist Barry Humphries' first commercial recording, a 7 inch EP Wild Life in Suburbia (1958).
+In 1958 Boyd wrote the liner notes for satirist Barry Humphries' first commercial recording, a 7-inch EP, Wild Life in Suburbia (1958).

 Boyd wrote nine books.
 His groundbreaking Australia's Home (1952) was the first substantial historical survey of Australian domestic architecture, and his best-known and most influential work, The Australian Ugliness (1960) was a popular and outspoken criticism of prevailing establishment tastes in architecture and in popular culture.
 Boyd was a dogged critic of the decorative tendency that he dubbed "Featurism", which he described as:

 In 1967 Boyd presented the Boyer Lectures, which were broadcast nationally on ABC Radio.
 He delivered five lectures on a variety of topics and issues relating to Australia, architecture and design and prevailing cultural values of the time, under the series title Artificial Australia.

+Recognition

-He was awarded the Royal Australian Institute of Architects Gold Medal in 1969.
+Robin Boyd was awarded the Royal Australian Institute of Architects Gold Medal in 1969.

+Ten years after Boyd's death the Australian Institute of Architects established and named their top national residential prize as the Robin Boyd Award for New Residential Architecture and it has been presented annually since 1981.